hexojs/site/source/api/filter.md

 }, priority);
 ```

 You can define the `priority`.
 Lower `priority` means that it will be executed first.
 The default `priority` is 10.
+We recommend using user-configurable priority value that user can specify in the config, e.g. `hexo.config.your_plugin.priority`.

 ## Execute Filters